Safety Information

 As the No. 1 travel destination in the U.S., Orlando takes safety extremely seriously.
 See how our extraordinary infrastructure of major public and private entities works together to protect you.

 Local authorities and Orlando’s tourism community have a collaborative approach to maintaining a safe, secure environment, based on the expertise of hosting millions of visitors every year.
-Examples of the Orlando region’s collaborative safety infrastructure include:
+Here are some top examples of the Orlando region’s collaborative safety infrastructure.

 Regular meetings bring together Orlando’s law enforcement agencies, tourism partners and private business security directors for intelligence briefings and educational sessions on crime trends, regulations and technology.
 Information from these meetings is then used to inform security protocols as needed.